 30 UN points = 8 W&M credits

-The tuition exchange agreement between the College of William & Mary and the University of Nottingham allows W&M students to pay their regular tuition and fees to W&M while taking classes at Nottingham.
+Program Fees: The tuition exchange agreement between William & Mary and the University of Nottingham allows W&M students to pay their regular tuition and fees to W&M while taking classes at Nottingham.
 Students will pay for housing, meals, and other fees on site in Nottingham.

 Students participating in semester long study abroad programs must have a visa and/or required entry documents.
 Please familiarize yourself with the requirements prior to applying and begin the application process immediately after you are nominated for the program.
 As a reminder, your passport must be valid for at least 6 months after the end of the program.